 While omnichannel tries to integrate the customer experience across online and offline worlds, Phygital customer experiences seek to erase any gap between the two.

 While purchasing products, 85% of customers believe eCommerce could not replace product touch and feel experience factors while buying.
-Still, 80% of retailers hesitate to merge offline and online world.
+Still, 80% of retailers hesitate to merge the offline and online worlds.